samsung-cnct/cluster-controller/README.md

 Let's make sure the CRD is installed:
 `$ kubectl get crd`

 Nothing blowing up?
 Let's try to deploy a new KrakenCluster object!
 In `./assets` you will find a `test-aws.yaml`.
-Put your AWS creds and username in that file, rename the cluster something meaningful and create it:
+Put your AWS or Maas creds ( specified above ) in that file, rename the cluster something meaningful and create it:
 `$ kubectl create -f assets/test-aws.yaml`

 You can see/describe your new resource with `$ kubectl get kc` and watch the logs from the controller pod to check the latest status.
 You can also monitor the cluster with the AWS UI.